kaneis1/HumanLSTM/README.md

 ## Overview

-This project compares the performance of LSTM and BERT-like Transformer models on two behavioral prediction tasks: the Iterated Prisoner's Dilemma (IPD) and the Iowa Gambling Task (IGT).
+This project compares the performance of LSTM and BERT-like Transformer models on behavioral prediction tasks: the Iterated Prisoner's Dilemma (IPD).
 The codebase has evolved from a basic LSTM implementation (`main.py`) to an advanced comparison framework (`transformer.py`) that includes state-of-the-art transformer architecture.

 ## Key Improvements from main.py to transformer.py